Alpaca Clothing

 The alpaca fiber is particularly fine and hardly wrinkles when worn.
 It tends to form very few wool pills, known as pilling, and is antibacterial, dirt-repellent, and easy to care for due to its extremely low lanolin content.
 Additionally, alpaca is hypoallergenic.
 This is a great advantage for anyone who is sensitive to wool.

-Lay your garment flat to dry in a shaded area.
-Please do not wring out or dry in a dryer.
+After washing, lay your garment flat to dry in a shaded place.
+Please do not wring it out and do not put it in the tumble dryer.

 Frequently Asked Questions